EU, IMF give Portugal more time to meet deficit goals

 Gaspar said the recession would now extend into 2013, with GDP dropping one percent next year after shrinking 3 percent this year.
 The government had previously said 2013 would be a year of recovery.

-Portugal's benchmark 10-year bond yields ended flat on Tuesday at 8.33 percent.
+Portugal's benchmark 10-year bond yields edged up to 8.45 percent on Tuesday from Monday's settlement level of 8.33 percent.
 Yields had slid from last week's levels of over 9.2 percent as the prospect of the ECB stepping in to buy bonds lowered the borrowing costs of troubled euro zone economies.

-(Additional reporting by Andrei Khalip; Writing by Axel Bugge; Editing by Peter Graff and David Stamp)
+(Additional reporting by Andrei Khalip; Writing by Axel Bugge; Editing by Peter Graff)